MatanB27/Storify/README.md

     <br>
     You can follow other users, chat, reading and writing stories and even more!
     <br>
-    More details explanation will be on each main screen!
+    More details will be on each main screen!
     <br>
   </p>
 </p>

 # Main screens of the app

+## Login Screen